raakeshks7/InventoryManagement/README.md

 # Inventory Management

-inventory management is to manage and automate the inventory process.
+Inventory management is a web application that provides a common platform for Outlet owners, Merchants and Hauling Companies to manage, track and automate the inventory process.
 It has three main modules:

 1. Outlets: Outlet owner corresponding to a particular outlet can login to the application and can perform the following functionalities: